What is the Autosum Excel function?

 The Autosum Excel function can be accessed by typing ALT + the = sign in a spreadsheet, and it will automatically create a formula to sum all the numbers in a continuous range.
 This function is a great way to speed up your financial analysis.
 It allows you to easily add up a series of numbers either vertically or horizontally without having to use the mouse or even the arrow keys on the keyboard!

-In industries such as investment banking, keyboard shortcuts such as Autosum Excel are critical, and analysts are expected to know them all by heart (see our guide on how to get a job in investment banking).
+In industries like investment banking, keyboard shortcuts such as Autosum Excel are critical, and analysts are expected to know them all by heart (see our guide on how to get a job in investment banking).

 How Autosum Excel works